-When endoscopic surgery made the armpit approach more accurate in the 1990s, we embraced the technique and subsequently have used this approach on well over 2000 patients, first with saline and more recently with silicone gel implants.
+armpit approach more accurate in the 1990s, we embraced the technique and subsequently have used this approach on well over 2000 patients, gel implants.
 It is our preferred approach, but certain conditions relating to pre-surgery breast shape make us opt for a traditional under the breast approach.